-Now, over 300 of the world's top 500 enterprises have opened branches in Shanghai, while many have their research and development centers or headquarters here.
-Pudong New Area was developed in just five years, and Lujiazui in Pudong has become one of the foremost world class financial and trade zones in Asia.
-Skyscrapers such as Jinmao Tower and the Shanghai Global Financial Center dominate the skyline, while landmark construction like the Oriental Pearl TV Tower, Pudong International Airport and Shanghai International Convention Center offer the finest and best of modern facilities.
+Now over 300 of the world's top 500 enterprises have opened branches in Shanghai, while many have their research and development centers or headquarters here.
+Pudong New Area has developed in recent years, and Lujiazui in Pudong has become one of the foremost world class financial and trade zones in Asia.
+Skyscrapers such as Jinmao Tower and the Shanghai Global Financial Centre dominate the skyline, while landmark construction like the Oriental Pearl TV Tower, Pudong International Airport and Shanghai International Convention Center offer the finest and best of modern facilities.
+Hundreds of thousands of tourists from all over the world now flock to Shanghai and to savor its blend of Eastern and Western cultures.
+In the eyes of westerners, Shanghai has special oriental charm; while in the eyes of Chinese, Shanghai has a fresh western style.
+The old say that Shanghai is modern and fashionable, while the young say that Shanghai is old and reminiscent.
+Shanghai is also a shopper's paradise.